deltachat/chatmail/README.md

 ### Home page and getting started for users

-`cmdeploy install chatmail.ini` script sets up mail services, and also creates default static Web pages and deploys them:
+`cmdeploy run` sets up mail services, and also creates default static Web pages and deploys them:

 - a default `index.html` along with a QR code that users can click to